 Before you pull out your credit card to buy points, consider your other options.
 You might be surprised to find that you don't really need to buy points or miles.
 Perhaps that program has transfer partners you could use to move points and miles into your account.
 Check out the AwardWallet Transfer Partners Tool for all of your options.

-Earn More on Your Purchase with Shopping Portals
+Earn More on Your Purchase With Shopping Portals

 Whenever you shop online, you should use shopping portals.
 By adding just a few clicks before paying, you could add hundreds or thousands of extra points and miles to your purchase — on top of the points you're buying and what you earn from your credit card.